 - Limited resources: Agencies have a larger team of employees, which can mean more resources to draw on for your project.

 - Lack of continuity: If you stop working with a freelancer, you may have to create the project from scratch with someone new.

 - Project management: Freelancers typically don’t have as much experience with project management, so you may need to take on more of that responsibility yourself.

 Freelancers typically charge a lower hourly rate than a website agency in London.
-Rates can vary depending on the designer’s experience and skillset, but you can expect to pay anywhere from:
+Average freelance web developer hourly rate can vary depending on the designer’s experience and skillset, but you can expect to pay anywhere from:

 Keep in mind, that there are a lot of factors that go into the cost of a web design project, so these rates should be used as a guideline only.
 Freelancers typically work on a project-by-project basis, so you may need to pay for additional services such as search engines, web hosting, and domain registration.